-- Re-fold the bottom right corner diagonally up.
+- Re-fold the bottom right corner up diagonally.

 - Next, re-fold the top edge down.

-- Now re-fold the top left corner diagonally down and slot the flap underneath the bottom left section, carefully.
+- Now re-fold the top left corner down diagonally and slot the flap underneath the bottom left section.

-Tips: If you followed all the steps carefully, you should have no problems moving forward.
-If yours looks a little wonky, it would be worth folding it again, as the final results heavily depend on good crisp folding.Continue to 5 of 8 below.
+Tip: If you followed all the steps carefully, you should have no problems moving forward.
+If yours looks a little wonky, try folding it again, as the final results depend on good crisp folding.Continue to 5 of 8 below.

 05 of 08